-- has any amount of Montana source income, whether a gain or loss; - filed a return in a prior year and did not mark the return final: or - is registered to do business with the Montana Secretary of State.
+• has any amount of Montana source income, whether a gain or loss

+- filed a return in a prior year and did not mark the return final; or - is registered to do business with the Montana Secretary of State

 If an entity filed a return for a prior year or is registered with the Montana Secretary of State but did not engage in any activity in Montana, including through a disregarded entity, the entity must file an Affidavit of Inactivity for Corporations, Partnerships and Disregarded Entities (Form INA-CT).
-This form is available to file online at our TransAction Portal at https://tap.dor.mt.gov.
+This form can be filed online using our TransAction Portal at https://tap.dor.mt.gov.